rust-lang/rfcs/text/3446-store.md

 ##  Allocator-like

-The API of `Store` is intentionally kept very close to that of `Allocator`.
+The API of Stores is intentionally kept very close to that of `Allocator`.

 This similarility, and the similarity of the safety requirements, means that any developer accustomed to the current `Allocator` API can quickly dive in, and also means that bridging between `Store` and `Allocator` is as easy as